 When you first install Winaero Tweaker, you'll might get a few pop-ups sayin' that it's malware, but I haven't had any problems since I've installed it (and most people agree it's safe, too), so don't worry.
 (Trust me, I'm a totally respectable man.
 C'mon, please?)

 So the first thing you wanna do when you go into Winaero Tweaker is disable Copilot.
-There's not really a reason why; I just don't like it.
+There's a big reason why; I just don't like it.

 Next, go to Advanced Appearance Settings and select Icons, then change the icon font to Tahoma and make the size of the font 8.